Ministry of Finance seeks public feedback 1

 From Monday (Dec 4), Singaporeans can visit the REACH Pre-Budget 2018 microsite to post their views, MOF said.

-“Individuals, households, and organizations are welcome to provide comments on issues which include how our organizations can compete, how our humans can capture new possibilities, how we take care of and guide each other, and the way we plan for destiny needs,” MOF brought.
+“Individuals, households, and organizations are welcome to provide comments on issues which include how our organizations can compete, how our humans can capture new possibilities, how we take care of and guide each other, and how we plan for destiny needs,” MOF brought.

 During the feedback length, REACH will organize nine Pre-Budget 2018 Listening Points throughout Singapore to give their views in person.